Make a Difference with an ABA Master’s

 Designed to follow the scientist-practitioner model, all instruction is based on the study of human behavior.
 Learn all the components of Applied Behavior Analysis to promote skills with individuals with autism and promote generalization and maintenance of these skills.

-• official transcripts from all post-secondary institutions attended
+• Official transcripts from all post-secondary institutions attended

-• two letters of recommendation (letters from a BCBA or BCBA-D are preferred)
+• Two letters of recommendation (letters from a BCBA or BCBA-D are preferred)

-• 1-2 page career goals essay
+• One- to two-page career goals essay

-• current resume
+• Current resume

 Assistant Professor, Chair